kapilsh/personal-website/_posts/2016-03-01-geometry-of-regression.markdown

 ## Summary

-Through this post, I demonstrated how we can interpret Linear/Multiple Regression geometrically.
+Through this post, I demonstrated how we can interpret linear/multiple regression geometrically.

 Also, I solved a linear regression model using Linear Algebra.